varnishcache/varnish-cache/doc/sphinx/reference/vcl.rst

   been received and parsed.
 Its purpose is to decide whether or not to serve the request, how to do it, and, if applicable, which backend to use.

-  The vcl_recv subroutine may terminate with one of the following keywords:
+  The vcl_recv subroutine may terminate with calling return() on one of the following keywords:

   error code [reason]
     Return the specified error code to the client and abandon the request.